University of Oregon School of Law,

-Kim is a tenacious and passionate advocate for clients in contentious high-stakes litigation.
-Kim routinely handles all aspects of litigation in a number of industries, including financial services, agriculture, agribusiness, biotechnology, food, and manufacturing.
+Kim is a passionate advocate for food, beverage, and agriculture clients in high-stakes business disputes.
+She routinely handles litigation and pre-litigation disputes for companies in the agriculture, agribusiness, biotechnology, food, and manufacturing industries.

 Worked on a groundbreaking appeal for a major agribusiness in a suit filed under the United States Warehouse Act.
 The resulting decision staved off an attack by another agribusiness that attempted to force the client to accept modified crops at its warehouses.
 The case was an issue of first impression before the 8th Circuit, and the favorable ruling allowed the client to determine its own strategy for accepting certain GMO crops.

 Key member of the defense team that secured a walk-away result for a firm client in a case alleging trade secret theft where the plaintiff sought lost profits damages of over $50 million.
 This successful resolution followed the implementation of a litigation strategy designed to expose key weaknesses in the plaintiff's claims.

 Primary author of a successful opposition to a motion for class certification in federal court.
 The resulting order was one of the first to articulate the ways in which the proposed injunction class did not meet the standard of seeking "primarily injunctive or declaratory" relief because the facts and circumstances alleged made clear that the primary intent of the litigation was monetary damages.

 Primary author of a successful motion for summary judgment on a complex standing issue that allowed the client to proceed to trial with all of its requested damages categories intact.

 "Not so Wonderful: What the food industry can learn from Pom’s faulty health claims"

 "What food, packaging and agribusinesses need to know about the first-ever nationwide GMO labeling law"